How to Recover Fast from From Work Burnout? [4 Tips for 2021]

 Perhaps, you’re getting stressed out with taking care of your family while working from home.
 In this case, find a relaxing café or a conducive co-working space where you can complete your tasks.

 One of the ways to know whether you’ve got too much on your plate is by keeping track of your tasks.
 There are plenty of apps that can make the process easier, but using a time monitoring program like Traqq is among your best options.
 What’s great about this tool is it has an online and offline stopwatch.
-Whether you’re connected to the Internet or not, you can monitor the hours you spend on work.
+Whether you’re connected to the Internet or not, you can keep tracking time for your desktop activities.

 Tip 3: Go Back to the Basics